gfe--gluten free easily

 For the other recipe—the alternative bread—the formulation had seemed doubtful to me, but the reviews had been good, so I forged ahead.
 Again, I didn’t listen to my inner voice.

 In hindsight, this was silly.
-I should have just shared what I wanted to from the beginning … my pumpkin bread (perhaps adapting it a bit to meet the “create” criteria).
-I say “my” pumpkin bread, but this is a classic pumpkin bread recipe I got from a dear friend back when I was in college.
-(I know she had gotten it from someone else, so I don’t know the original source.)
+I should have just shared what I wanted to from the beginning … my pumpkin bread.
+I say “my” pumpkin bread, but this is a classic pumpkin bread recipe I got from a dear friend back when I was in college—long before I went gluten free.
+(I know she had gotten the recipe from someone else but that’s all I know.
+I don’t know the original source.)

-I converted it to Classic Gluten-Free Pumpkin Bread shortly after I went gluten free.
+I converted the recipe to Classic Gluten-Free Pumpkin Bread shortly after I went gluten free.
 The conversion was quite easy; I just replaced the all-purpose flour with my Two-Ingredient Gluten-Free All-Purpose Flour Mix and added some xanthan gum.
 (See additional notes on using xanthan gum in the recipe at the bottom of this post.)

 This bread remains a family favorite.
 Son will be home again this weekend and I know he’ll gladly grab a loaf on the way out the door!